hyoyun-Kim/RP2040-HAT-C-Edit/examples/dhcp_dns/README.md

 To test the DHCP & DNS example, minor settings shall be done in code.

-1. Setup SPI port and pin.
+1. Setup SPI port and pin in 'RP2040-HAT-C/port/ioLibrary_Driver/w5x00spi.h' directory.

 Setup the SPI interface you use.